-Instrumental outcomes

-- Impacts of the project, typically cover social and economic impacts. - More commonly evaluated and often linked to value of the arts - Social impacts may include increasing community cohesion, improving health and wellbeing, enhancing learning outcomes or supporting communities to deal with particular issues and challenges - Economic outcomes may include employment opportunities, contribution to local economy (relevant where projects/programs have an explicit economic objective or where the program is of a sufficiently large scale to warrant comparison of quantifiable costs and benefits.)
+Instrumental outcomes are more commonly evaluated and most typically cover social and economic impacts.
+The extent to which you evaluate these types of outcomes will depend on your particular project.
+Many arts projects/programs will have social objectives such as increasing community cohesion, improving health and wellbeing, enhancing learning outcomes or supporting communities to deal with particular issues and challenges - in these instances it would be important to ensure your evaluation includes a focus on these types of impacts.
+Evaluation of economic outcomes is most relevant where projects/programs have an explicit economic objective or where the program is of a sufficiently large scale to warrant comparison of quantifiable costs and benefits.